 Exterior Design Review

-As a coupe it will always be in the shadows of other convertible cars but the W114 had no convertible variants.
-After the W111 and W113 models the114 coupe was the only sports Mercedes alternative and most adorable one too.
+Coupes always live in the shadows of convertible counterparts but the W114 had no convertible variants.
+After the W111 and W113 models the114 coupe was the only affordable sports Mercedes.
 The W114 coupe was unique in that it had no “B” pillar.
-With all its windows lowered it was a Pillarless coupe, and rather elegant sight to behold.
+With all its windows lowered it was a pillarless coupe, and a rather elegant sight to behold.

 As with most Mercedes cars each detail is well considered and appear together as one language- the Mercedes language of practical engineering and beautiful design.
 While significantly sleeker than its sedan counterpart this car is still relatively boxy.
-All sides remain quite flat and vertical so from that perspective feels more like a 50s car than a 60s one.
+All sides remain quite flat and vertical so from that perspective feels like it belongs more in the 50s that the 60s.

 From the front the W114 has the obvious large Mercedes grill with star on top.
 With large vertical head lights (not quite oval, not quite square), the car looks spritely and happy to meet you.
-The car in this review has original green tinted glass that is seriously retro and compliments the exteriors metallic green paint to perfection.
+The car in this review has original green tinted glass that is seriously retro and perfectly compliments the exteriors metallic green paint.

 Perfectly placed chrome, detailed to be flush and streamlined.